Vyral/jeff-van-nostran/_posts/2019-12-30-3-different-kinds-of-loan-approval.md

 {% include pullquote.html %}

-**Full credit underwriting approval:** This is an approval with a full application, credit report, income and asset documents, and vetted by a professional underwriter.
+**Full credit underwriting approval:** This is an approval with a full application, credit report, income and asset documents, and it's vetted by a professional underwriter.
 This level of approval is critically important to having success in a hyper-competitive housing market like ours. **If you aren’t working with a loan officer who is getting you a full credit underwriting approval, you need to find a new one.**

 If you have any questions for us about loan approval or anything else related to buying a home, don’t hesitate to give us a call or send us an email.
 We look forward to hearing from you soon.